If Jesus told me that I’d build the best physique of my life eating only two meals per day, I wouldn’t have believed him.

 Days per week can also vary.
 Some people use intermittent fasting every single day.
 Others use it a few times per week.

-The fasted state is fat loss magic from a mile high view.
 Your body uses fat to fuel low intensity activities.
-When you’re done digesting and absorbing food, you’re using mostly body fat to fuel low intensity body movements.
+So when you’re done digesting and absorbing food, you’re using mostly body fat to fuel low intensity body movements.

 Most intermittent fasting plans won’t have you swimming in the deep waters of ketosis (fasting window isn’t long enough), but KNOWLEDGE IS POWAHAHHAHAHAHAHA.